UX Case Study: UX Scoring

 UX Scores Repository

-Central, searchable history of reviews by product and release—helping teams compare trends over time and reuse prior feedback instead of reinventing it.
+Central, searchable history of reviews by product and release—helping teams compare trends over time and reuse prior feedback.

 Repository of UX scores